Anterior Ankle Impingement Exercises

 Read More >

 Anterior Ankle Impingement is a broad term to describe different causes of pain in the front of the ankle joint.
-The anterior ankle joint is primarily made of 3 different bones; the talus, lateral and medial malleolus.
+The anterior ankle joint is primarily made of 3 different bones: the talus, lateral and medial malleolus.

-It is painful to walk on uneven surfaces or uphill as this closes down the front of the ankle leading to a pinching sensation.
+It is painful to walk on uneven surfaces or uphill as this closes down the front of the ankle, leading to a pinching sensation.
 It is common for there to be no swelling at the front of the ankle, and in most cases, there is no bruising either.

-Repetitive overuse of the front of the ankle can irritate the soft tissue structures in this area leading to pain and irritation.
-This is often seen in runners, footballers (Footballers’ ankle) and ballet dancers.
+Repetitive overuse of the front of the ankle can irritate the soft tissue structures in this area, leading to pain and irritation.
+This is often seen in runners, footballers (Footballers’ Ankle) and ballet dancers.
 Constant use of these structures leads to inflammation and irritation of the tendons and ligaments in the area.

 Continued irritation of the front of the ankle can lead to the development of a bony spur or osteophyte on one of the joint’s bones.
 The formation of these structures leads to mechanical impingement when the joint is closed in dorsiflexion, as the osteophyte can pinch the surrounding structures.
-A bone healing can also cause osteophyte formation from a fracture as the body creates an excess amount of new bone as part of the healing process.
+Bone healing can also cause osteophyte formation from a fracture as the body creates an excess of new bone as part of the healing process.

-In rare cases, some people have an accessory ligament on the front of the ankle called Bassett’s ligament, which is an extension of the AiTFL ligament.
+In rare cases, some people have an accessory ligament on the front of the ankle called Bassett’s ligament, an extension of the AiTFL ligament.
 In ankle dorsiflexion, the ligament can impinge with the talar dome.

-It is essential to get the complete picture of all of these structures as there can be multiple causes of Anterior Ankle Impingement.
-We don’t tend to use ultrasound for the diagnosis of Anterior Ankle Impingement, and an x-ray can be helpful to detect an osteophyte, but it cannot detect any soft tissue changes.
+It is essential to get a complete picture of these structures as there can be multiple causes of anterior ankle impairment.
+An X-ray can be helpful to detect an osteophyte, but it cannot detect any soft tissue changes.

 A significant amount of the pain from an Anterior Ankle Impingement derives from inflammation when the soft tissue structures are pinched at the front of the ankle.
 We recommend the following measures to reduce your pain levels at home.

-After this, they will prescribe strength and mobility exercises to address imbalances and strength deficits in the ankle and lower leg.
+After this, they should prescribe strength and mobility exercises to address imbalances and strength deficits in the ankle and lower leg.
 This should be a very graded rehabilitation protocol.
 It’s not unusual to have discomfort as you progress through the early rehabilitation phases.

 In some instances, Physical Therapy can struggle to reduce the pain levels associated with Anterior Ankle Impingement and an injection is required.
 In this instance, an ultrasound-guided steroid injection can reduce the inflammation within the joint.
 A period of 1-2 weeks in a boot can help optimise the effect of the injection if it is successful, a period of 4-6 weeks.

 This is not medical advice.
 We recommend a consultation with a medical professional such as James McCormack if you are experiencing any of the symptoms discussed in this article.
 James offers Online Physiotherapy Appointments weekly and face-to-face appointments in his London clinic.